Why can't a human being see at night?

 What is residual light?

-A night vision telescope how does it work?
+How does a night vision telescope work?

 - A lens (at the front of the telescope) captures the residual light and a part of the spectrum of the near infra-red and directs them to the electron tube (a photomultiplier).